mattpe/bcwt/week2.md

    - Note that the earlier versions of Express required the use of body-parser middleware.
 [More info here](https://medium.com/@mmajdanski/express-body-parser-and-why-may-not-need-it-335803cd048c).
    - `example-ui/ui1/front.html` contains a form that sends userdata with POST method to `http://localhost:3000/user` endpoint.
-   - Add new function 'user_post' to `./controllers/userController.js`.
+   - Add new function `postUser` to `./controllers/userController.js`.
 The function should log the user data sent by the form to the console.
    - Modify `/` route for post method in `./routes/userRoute.js`.
-The route should execute 'user_post' function.
+The route should execute `postUser` function.
 Test with Postman and with the form in `example-ui/ui1/front.html`

 1. Files are sent in HTTP as [multipart/form-data](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST).
 Because Express does not handle this type by default you need to use third party middleware like [Multer](https://github.com/expressjs/multer)